AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ### Formatting Functions

 Legend items of multiple-series charts represent series, so you can use formatting functions with the `series` field, allowing you to access the series.
-Combine it with the methods of the given series type.
+Combine it with the methods of the series.

-In this sample, a formatting function is used to get the color, name, and total value of each series:
+In this sample, a formatting function is used to get the colors, names, and total values of Line series:

 ```
 // enable html for the legend